Spanish for Customer Service: 7 Great Resources to Get Started

 Hopefully, your response is “by providing me with resources to learn Spanish for customer service,” or else things just got awkward.

-Please stay on the line for eight helpful resources to learn Spanish for customer service!
+Please stay on the line for seven helpful resources to learn Spanish for customer service!

 Why Learn Spanish for Customer Service?

 There are a lot of bilingual customer service positions, and a lot of them involve Spanish, especially in the U.S. The Bureau of Labor Statistics expects the number of customer service positions in general to grow faster than the national job growth average, and with a growing Hispanic population, the industry will definitely need Spanish speakers.